Make Web Content in D2L Accessible

 How to Install and Use the Colour Analyser tool

-2. Open the Colour Contrast Analyser application
+2. Open the Color Contrast Analyser application

 3. Click the Foreground eye dropper tool, hover over and click the foreground color (usually text) to select it.